Crypt212/obsidian-vault/MindMap/Computer Science/Theory Of Computation/Theory Of Computation.md

 	- L = { "", (), ()(), ()(()()), }

 ## Operations on Languages
-- Laanguages can be combined and manipulated using various operations:
+- languages can be combined and manipulated using various operations:
 - **Union ($L1 ∪ L2$)**: All strings in either $L1$ or $L2$.
 - **Intersection ($L1 ∩ L2$)**: All strings that are in both $L1$ and $L2$.
 - **Concatenation ($L1 · L2$)**: All strings formed by concatenating a string from $L1$ with a string from $L2$.
 - **Kleene Star ($L^*$)**: All strings formed by concatenating zero or more strings from $L$.
-##
+## Pumping Lemmas
+- fun
+for Regular Languages**: this is used to prove that a given language is not regular.
+It provides a property that all regular language must satisfy, and if a language does not satisfy this, it is not regular.
+- **Pumping Lemma for Context-Free Languages**: similar to the regular pumping lemma, this is used to show that a language is not context-free
 # Finite Representation of Language
 - Refers to the method of depicting a language (infinite set of strings) in a compact and precise way with finite structure.
 - **WHY?** Because, while languages can be infinite set of strings, we need to describe or recognize the the language using finite mechanisms, like automata or grammars.